-2.4.5.
+2.3.5.
 Disable automatic build

 When navigating Projects with the Project Explorer the workbench automatically builds the selected project, displaying build messages in the Message Console.
 Whilst this is beneficial it can have a detremental impact on performance of the workbench when authoring large projects.
-The auto-
+The automatic build can now be disabled with the org.kie.build.disable-project-explorer System Property.
+Set the value to true to disable.
+The default value is false.

-2.4.6.
+2.3.6.
 Support for SCP style git Repository URLs